Get to know Rosana Valentine Kiel better

 Supporters will be able to follow his progress on his Facebook page, as well as those of Vanuatu Judo, Titan FX and AJC.
 Let’s wish Marius all our best both on and off the tatami!

-Get to know Ernest Malesu better
+Get to know Mathilda Pita better

 1. Where do you come from ?